Sayeh-1337/NeuroGuard/README.md

 # NeuroGuard
 ML-Based Seizure Prognosis and Prevention via Transcutaneous Auricular Vagus Nerve Stimulation

-This project conducts an exploratory data analysis on risk factors for heart attacks and diabetes.

 ## Tutorial Video
 Watch this YouTube video for a tutorial and overview explanation of the data analysis: